FreeCAD/FreeCAD-macros/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Your macro is named [appropriately](README.md#macro-name-specifics).
 - [ ] Your macro contains a [Metadata section](README.md#macro-metadata) that immediately follows the header description.
 - [ ] Your macro is Python3/Qt5 compliant and tested on the latest FreeCAD stable and development releases.
-- [ ] You're including documentation on how your macro works (bonus: screenshots and/or animated gifs)
+- [ ] You're including documentation on how your macro works (bonus: screenshots and/or video on the Wiki)
 - [ ] Commit message is [well-written](https://chris.beams.io/posts/git-commit/)
 - [ ] Commit message is titled in the following way `[MacroName] - Short description`.